michaelsinghurse/wake-up/README.md

-# wake-up
+# Wake Up

-Node script to ping a website.
+Wake Up is a Node script that pings the website you specify and logs a few basic metrics about the response.
+It is meant to be configured as cron job.

 ## Motivation

-Many developers, including me, host their side projects on [Heroku](https://heroku.com/).
+Many developers, myself included, host their side projects on [Heroku](https://heroku.com/).
-Heroku offers a free tier which provides 550 free hours per month (or 1,000 if you verify with a credit card), but one of the drawbacks is that your app will go to sleep if it doesn't have any traffic in 30 minutes [Heroku Pricing](https://www.heroku.com/pricing).
+Heroku offers a free tier which provides 550 free hours per month (or 1,000 if you verify with a credit card), but one of the drawbacks is that your app will go to sleep after 30 minutes if it doesn't have any traffic [Heroku Pricing](https://www.heroku.com/pricing).
 Waking a sleep app involves starting the dyno (i.e. Linux container) the app is running on.
+Just like starting your own computer, this takes several seconds to do.
 I've seen a sleeping app take over 20 seconds to load.
-If you're a developer, and you're demonstrating your website to a potential client or employer, having your website take 20 seconds to load will win you much work.
+If you're a developer, and you're demonstrating your website to a potential client or employer, having your website take 20 seconds to load will not win you much work.

 So, then, how can you prevent your app from sleeping?
-One way to do is to simply to go to your website before demo'ing it to someone.
-Say if you have an interview in a few minutes, pull out your phone and browse to your website to wake it up.
-But what if you don't know when people will be viewing your website?
-A simple Google search will reveal a few websites that claim to keep your Heroku dyno awake for you.
+With a simple Google search, you can find a few websites that claim to keep your Heroku app awake for you.
 All you need to do is given them your url and they will ping your site every so often.
-I didn't want to go this route because I didn't want to give them control over how often they pinged my site.
-The free hours have a cap, and I was afraid that they would keep my app awake all night and use up all my free hours.
-I only wanted it to be awake more or less during the business day.
-Plus, I thought, I could easily write my own cron job to keep the site awake.
+I didn't want to go this route, however, for two reasons.
+The first is I didn't want to give a third-party control over how often my dyno is running.
+Given that I only have a fixed number of hours per month, and I could potentially have several apps running on the free tier at any one time, I didn't want my apps to have insomnia and burn through all my hours.
+The second reason I didn't want to use one of these services is because I wanted to do it myself.
+As a relative newcomer to the Ubuntu operating system, I have never set up a cron job, and I thought this was a perfect opportunity to learn how.

 ## Specs